 Instructional Videos

 When I ordered the Sunday Basket system, I received online access to two instructional videos.
-I already had a good idea of how to use the Sunday Basket because I had listened to the podcast, which has since been replaced with The Paper Solution.
+I already had a good idea of how to use the Sunday Basket because I had listened to the podcast.
 Still, I found the visual demonstration of the Sunday basket to be helpful.

 Price